 Welcome to the Zeta Delta chapter of Delta Phi Epsilon at MIT!
-Unable to find an organization that was welcoming of religious diversity, five courageous set out to found the Delta Phi Epsilon Sorority at New York University School of Law on March 17th, 1917.
+Unable to find an organization that was welcoming of religious diversity, five courageous women set out to found the Delta Phi Epsilon Sorority at New York University School of Law on March 17th, 1917.
 DPhiE stands by its motto esse quam videri – to be rather than to seem to be – as a non-sectarian sorority that was founded with the purpose to be accepting of all races and religions.
 Over the past 100 years, the sorority has expanded with more than 67,000 initiated members across both the United States and Canada.

 To discover more about our sisterhood, please explore our website!
 Do not hesitate to reach out with any questions, comments, or concerns.